oVirt/ovirt-site/source/develop/release-management/features/virt/vm-lifecycle-with-kubevirt.md

 ### Limitations & Challenges
 1. Either use the 'stop-the-world' approach of the current scheduler in oVirt or invent an alternative approach.
 2. The scheduling does not take into consideration host-devices.
-3. We still do not do the post-scheduling and pre-interaction with VDSM operations that we used to do.
+3. We still do not do the post-scheduling and pre-interaction with VDSM operations that we used to do (e.g., connect lun disks).
 4. Most of the VMs monitoring remains the same.
 5. Most of the VM related operations are still done directly with VDSM (rather than through Kubervirt).
 6. If we fail to run a VM on a node several times in a short-period of time, the node should be non-operational (and thus not be scheduled until fixed).